«««« Click here for FINANCIAL CRISIS ASSISTANCE »»»»

 Green Remodeling - Extensive detail on the methods and specific challenges of green residential remodeling, including pre-project issues you should consider before beginning any job, general information about different types of remodeling jobs (kitchen, bath, etc.), as well as more detailed case studies of geographically-specific examples (American Society of Interior Designers and U.S. Green Building Council).

 Hazardless Home Handbook [Link opens a PDF] - An A to Z guide to dozens of common hazardous household products, explaining their proper use, storage, and disposal, and suggesting safer alternatives.
 The related Green Cleaners pages provide cleaning recipes and tips to help you create a safer home (Oregon Department of Environmental Quality and Metro Regional Government).
-See also Must-Haves for a Nontoxic Cleaning Kitnew & Spring Clean your Kitchennew (Rodale's Organic Gardening; site includes advertisements), and Household Products Safety, below.
+See also Must-Haves for a Nontoxic Cleaning Kit & Spring Clean your Kitchen (Rodale's Organic Gardening; site includes advertisements), and Household Products Safety, below.

 Hints from Heloise - Online tips from the queen of housekeeping advice.
 You'll find more do-it-yourself housekeeping recipes and tips on the Simple Home Remedies page (site includes advertisements).